-On the next page, the specified settings are displayed.
-Make sure that they are correct and then click the Apply button.
+After that the page displaying all specified settings opens.
+Make sure that they are correct, and then click the Apply button, or the Back button to specify other settings.
+After clicking the Apply button, the Home / Information page opens.

 Client Mode